 Cathy is very active within the firm and her community.
-Cathy currently serves as the Hiring Partner for the San Francisco office.
+Cathy previously served as the Hiring Partner for the San Francisco office.
 In addition, she is very involved in diversity, equity, and inclusion ("DEI") initiatives.
 Orrick selected Cathy to serve as the firm's 2020 Fellow for the Leadership Council on Legal Diversity and as a firm ambassador for an innovative DEI initiative called Move the Needle.
 Cathy also co-led the Firm's Asian Pacific Attorneys Affinity Group for over three years and remains an active participant and mentor in the Affinity Group.
-In addition, Cathy previously served as the Co-Chair of the Asian American Bar Association's Judiciary Committee and continues to serve on the Judiciary Committee, which helps advance representation on the bench.
+In addition, Cathy previously served as the Co-Chair of the Asian American Bar Association's Judiciary Committee, which is focused on increasing representation on the bench.

 Cathy also maintains an active pro bono practice.
 Cathy's dedication to pro bono service was demonstrated by her work in an asylum merits hearing representing a Salvadoran religious activist persecuted by gangs in El Salvador.
 For her work on this matter, the Lawyers Committee for Civil Rights honored Cathy with the Father Cuchulain Moriarity Award.
 In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 through 2020 for her work with helping homeless clients remove outstanding warrants barring them from access to housing and employment.